Features of Suspended Ceilings

 Soundproofing is essential in a bustling environment with vast areas of open space, such is the most common home for a suspended ceiling.
 The nature of some of the materials used for suspended ceilings means they can be great insulators of sound and will help to reduce echo.

 Another convenient yet considered feature of suspended ceilings is that they can provide some thermal insulation, depending on the tiles you choose, which goes hand in hand with the soundproofing.
-This is a great benefit for business who have to consider every expense as this may help keep their energy bill down.
+This is a great benefit for a business who has to consider every expense as this may help keep their energy bill down.

 Easily Discernible Characteristics